lo-jo/INCEPTION_/README.md

 # Inception

-This project consists in setting up a small infrastructure composed of different services under specific rules.
-Through this simple installation of an LEMP architecture decoupled with docker containers and running on a virtual machine, I aimed to broaden my knowledge of system administration.
+Installation of an LEMP architecture decoupled with docker containers and running on a virtual machine.

 # Services
 - An https server : NGINX with TLSv1.2 or TLSv1.3 only.